Most women experience an itchy vulva now and again. However, pruritus vulvae means the itch is persistent and causes distress.

 - Local oestrogen can be helpful, either used as a cream, tablet or plastic ring inserted into the vagina, where it will help just these symptoms.
 Hormone replacement therapy (HRT) is also available as tablets or patches that will help any other symptoms of the menopause too.

-- This can cause itch due to swelling of the veins in the vulva (vulval engorgement).
+- This can cause an itchy vulva due to swelling of the veins in the vulva (vulval engorgement).

 - There is also an increased risk of vaginal discharge and thrush during pregnancy, which may also cause itch.

-Can cause itch due to low oestrogen levels.
+Can cause an itchy vulva due to low oestrogen levels.

 Generalised body itch

-Any cause of generalised body itch may also cause itching of the vulva.
+Any cause of generalised body itch may also cause an itchy vulva.
 For example, a generalised body itch may be a side-effect of some medicines or due to some blood disorders, thyroid problems or kidney or liver disease.

-Can cause itch in the vulval area, particularly if the diabetes is not well controlled and sugar levels are tending to run high.
+Can cause an itchy vulva, particularly if the diabetes is not well controlled and sugar levels are tending to run high.

 Cancer of the vulval skin